Wednesday, August 31, 2011

 Sixty-six years ago today...

 1945 – World War II: Hiroshima is devastated when the atomic bomb "Little Boy" is dropped by the United States B-29 Enola Gay.
-Around 70,000 people are killed instantly, and some tens of thousands die in subsequent years from burns and radiation poisoning.
+Around 70,000 people are killed instantly, and some tens of thousands die in subsequent years from burns and radiation poisoning.or

 The United States B-29 Enola Gay drops an atomic bomb on Hiroshima.
 This leads to the surrender of Japan thus avoiding an Allied invasion which would have cost millions of lives on both sides.